 Proper documentation is necessary to track a patient’s short- and long-term oral hygiene.
 A dental assistant, meanwhile, will document a patient’s dental care services after a visit.

-Patients may visit a dental office for a number of reasons, and dental assistants must ensure they document every patient’s records accordingly.
-This enables a dentist to review these records at any time and stay up to date on a patient’s oral health over an extended period of time.
+Patients may visit a dental office for several reasons, and dental assistants must ensure they document every patient’s records accordingly.
+This enables a dentist to review these records at any time and stay up to date on a patient’s oral health over an extended period.

 5. Taking and developing X-rays.

-Dental assistants must take and develop patient X-rays as well as employ the proper safety procedures to minimize patient risks.
+Dental assistants must take and develop patient X-rays and employ the proper safety procedures to minimize patient risks.
+This is one of the most important but rewarding dental assistant duties.

 6. Assist the dentist directly.